Coming Back to My Trees is a lyrical and heartfelt spiritual journey - PRE-ORDER NOW

 your heritage forward, whole and unbroken.

-Deborah Rose Hālani is a modern-day Druid, celebrant and sacred guide whose roots lie deep in the mountains and mythologies of Wales, while her spiritual foundation flows from a Hawaiian tradition of healing and reverence for land and spirit.
+Deborah Rose Hālani is a modern-day Druid, celebrant, and sacred guide.
+Her roots lie in the mountains and mythologies of Wales (Cymru) but her spirituality hails from an ancient Hawaiian lineage of reverence to land and spirit.

-Through years of spiritual practice, ancestral pilgrimage and cultural study, she has woven a unique body of work that honours both her Welsh heritage and Hawaiian spiritual foundation.
+After years of spiritual practice and cultural study, Deborah returned home and embraced new ways of working honouring both her Welsh ancestry and Hawaiian spiritual foundation.

-A member of the Anglesey Druid Order and the Order of Bards, Ovates and Druids, she is also trained in Ancient and Traditional Celtic ceremony and mentors others on the path of Druidry.
+A member of the Anglesey Druid Order and Order of the Bards, Ovates, and Druids, Deborah is trained in Ancient and Traditional Celtic Ceremony and mentors others on a path to Druidry.

-She is the founder of the Welsh Druidry Course, Ancient Wisdom of Cymru Oracle Cards and creator of the Sacred Druids Tour, a guided pilgrimage through the sacred landscapes of Cymru.
+She is the founder of the Online Welsh Druidry Course, creator of Ancient Wisdom of Cymru Oracle Cards and Founder of the Sacred Druids Tour, a guided pilgrimage through the landscapes and sacred sites of captivating Cymru.

-Coming Back to My Trees/ Dod yn ôl at fy Nghoed is her debut book: a tapestry of myth, memoir and devotion to the land that called her home.
+Coming Back to My Trees/ Dod yn ôl at fy nghoed is Deborah’s debut book and tells the story of her deep devotion to Cymru and her spiritual calling home.

 🌳 The Meaning Behind the Cover